3.21 Provisions and contingencies

 Where the entity transfers the financial asset, it evaluates the extent to which it retains the risk and rewards of the ownership of the financial assets.
 If the entity transfers substantially all the risks and rewards of ownership of the financial asset, the entity shall derecognise the financial asset and recognise separately as assets or liabilities any rights and obligations created or retained in the transfer.
 If the entity retains substantially all the risks and rewards of ownership of the financial asset, the entity shall continue to recognise the financial asset.

 Where the entity has neither transferred a financial asset nor retains substantially all risks and rewards of the ownership of the financial asset, the financial asset is derecognised if the Company has not retained control of the financial assets.
-Where the Company retains control of the financial assets, the asset is continued
+Where the Company retains control of the financial assets, the asset is continued to be recognised to the extent of continuing involvement in the financial asset.

 II.
 Financial liabilities

-a) Initial recognition and subsequent measurement
+a.
+Initial recognition and subsequent measurement

-Financial liabilities are subsequently carried at amortised cost using the effective interest method.
+Financial liabilities are subsequently carried at amortized cost using the effective interest method.
 For trade and other payables maturing within one year from the balance sheet date, the carrying amounts approximate fair value due to the short maturity of these instruments.
 Changes in the amortised value of liability are recorded as finance cost.

 III.
 Fair value of financial instruments

 In determining the fair value of its financial instruments, the Company uses a variety of methods and assumptions that are based on market conditions and risks existing at each reporting date.
 The methods used to determine fair value include discounted cash flow analysis, available quoted market prices.
-All methods of assessing fair value result in general approximation of value, and such value may vary from actual realisation on future date.
+All methods of assessing fair value result in general approximation of value, and such value may vary from actual realization on future date.

 IV.
 Offsetting of financial instruments